s4l1h/bet365-live-soccer-scraper/README.md

-# bet365-live-soccer-scraper

-Bet365 Live Soccer Score Scraper
+# Bet365 Live Soccer Score Scraper

+## Notes

+This software for education only.
+I don't take any responsibility.

+You can get betting odds from bet365 if you change the parser codes in `bet365mobile.js`.
+It will be your responsibility.

 ## Config